 More than anything else, as dandruff victims all around the internet have made abundantly clear, black shirts, jackets and sweaters should be avoided at all costs, since white scalp flakes show up quite easily on dark colors.
 Hats, too, should most likely be renounced altogether (so make sure you get your hair styled all nice), as they promote a warm and sweaty environment on your head that encourages the spread of dandruff-causing yeast.
 You could try wearing a hat every now and again if you feel the need and are willing to risk a dandruff outbreak, but you should wash your hair immediately afterward to prevent any sweaty buildup.

-While we’re on the subject of hair, one dandruff sufferer who’s been dealing with the ailment for years told me that, if you have particularly long hair, wearing it in a bun generally helps keep the dandruff off your shoulders.
+While we’re on the subject of hair, one dandruff sufferer who’s been dealing with the ailment for years, and who I reached out to on Reddit, tells me that, if you have particularly long hair, wearing it in a bun generally helps keep the dandruff off your shoulders.
 So give that a shot if it applies to you.

 With some of the more obvious advice in place, I reached out to dermatologist Rajani Katta, who sees patients with dandruff on a regular basis.
 “As a dermatologist, our first concern is always to treat the dandruff in order to reduce the flaking,” she says (more on how to accomplish that here).
 “For patients who have ongoing issues, the first thing I always recommend is to try to stick to lighter colors.
 Solid black or navy clothing is especially problematic when you’re dealing with scalp flaking.
 For women, going to off-the-shoulder clothing is one option, since flakes aren’t as visible when they’re directly on the skin.
 Another option is to try to stick with patterned or textured clothing, where the flaking isn’t as noticeable.”